codevlabs/oskar/README.md

 ## Configuring Oskar

-Oskar's configuration file can be found inside the `config` directoy.
-There you should:
+There are two ways of configuring Oskar.

+1) Using local configuration
+You copy the contents of the file `config/default.json` and create a new file `config/local.json` with your environment's variables.

+2) Using Heroku env variables
+Use .env.sample to set up your Heroku env variables, either setting them via the command line (as described [here](https://devcenter.heroku.com/articles/config-vars)) or directly from the Heroku panel.

+Here's the config variables you need to define:
-- define the url to a fresh and empty MongoDB database (to create a mongoDB on Heroku for example, go to https://elements.heroku.com/addons/mongolab)
+- `mongo.url` (or `MONGOLAB_URI` for Heroku) defines the url to your MongoDB database (to create a mongoDB on Heroku, go to https://elements.heroku.com/addons/mongolab).
+This will be automatically generated if you create a MongoLab database as described below ("Setting up Oskar on Heroku") in step 4.
-- insert a Slack bot token that belongs to your team (you can create a new Slackbot here: https://yourteam.slack.com/services/new/bot)
+- `slack.token` (or `SLACK_TOKEN` for Heroku) is the token of your team's Slackbot (you can create a new Slackbot here: https://yourteam.slack.com/services/new/bot)

-Additionally you can
+Additionally you can disable specific channels or users:
-- disable **channels** that Oskar is part of (you should disable the default channel that Slack added)
+- `slack.disabledUsers` (or `DISABLED_USERS` for Heroku) to disable **channels** that Oskar is part of (you should disable the default channel that Slack added)
-- disable **users** if you want specific people on your team to receive Oskar messages a tall
+- `slack.disabledChannels` (or `DISABLED_CHANNELS` for Heroku) to disable **users** if you want specific people on your team to not receive any Oskar messages at all

+By default your dashboard is protected via a simple HTTP auth mechanism. (we'll try to improve this in the future)
+- `auth.username` and `auth.password` (or `AUTH_USERNAME` and `AUTH_PASSWORD` for Heroku) define your login data for the dashboard.
+Make sure to share those with your team.

 See the following instructions if you set up Oskar for the first time.